 If you are unable to attend a course or conference please e-mail firstname.lastname@example.org marking your e-mail for the attention of the Business Manager outlining your reasons for cancellation.
 Please note it is not acceptable to notify via Whatsapp alone.

 We appreciate there will be occasions when cancellation is unavoidable due to illness or adverse life events, and are understanding of such reasons.
 If cancellations are made without good reason or prior notification fellows will be refused funding for further activities and removed from current FLP courses.
 You may be asked to repay the fee for the course.

 Each fellow commencing in post from August 2019 will have an overall study budget of £3250, including the PGCert cost.
-This means if a fellow chooses a PGCert costing £3000 they will have a remaining study budget of £250.
-All study leave requests will still need to be submitted and signed by the Educational Supervisor before being submitted to Dr Susy Stirling, Associate Dean for approval.
+This means if a fellow chooses a PGCert costing £3000 they will have a remaining study budget of £250 for all other study associated costs throughout the yeae All study leave requests will still need to be submitted and signed by the Educational Supervisor before being submitted to Dr Susy Stirling, Associate Dean for approval.
 Any requests which exceed the overall study budget for an individual will not be considered.

 All Future Leaders Programme Fellows are encouraged to undertake a funded Postgraduate certificate which must fall within the allocated funding, and access the educational and developmental activities organised by the Future Leaders Programme.